Dripsey: Dripsey Woollen Mills

-Dripsey Woollen Mills was founded on the banks of the Dripsey River by Denis Fielding.
-His relative John Mulcahy inherited this legacy, but subsequently moved operations to, and founded the successful Ardfinnan Woollen Mills in 1869.
+Dripsey Woollen Mills was built on the banks of the Dripsey River below the castle grounds by John Fielding and later Messrs.
+J. and D. Fielding built the factory building in April 1840.
+It was later involved with the local famine relief committee.
+The family was involved with Bluebell and Glanworth Woollen Mills.

+Messrs.
+Daniel Lynch & Co.
+Ltd were the second owners of the woollen mills from April 1876.
+They represented the Irish woollen industry with 28 other firms when they exhibited at the 1883 Cork International Exhibition.

-The mills premises turned to flour milling, it was not until 1903 that businessman Andrew O'Shaughnessy purchased the site and reinvested in wool manufacturing at Dripsey.
+It became a flour mill and it was not until 1903 that businessman Andrew O'Shaughnessy purchased the site and reinvested in wool manufacturing at Dripsey.
 The Dripsey Woollen Mills provided significant employment in the area, with woollen goods such as cellular blankets, bed-spreads and tweeds being exported to the United Kingdom, New Zealand, Canada and the United States.
 As with the paper mill, a workers' settlement grew close to the mill, with approximately 70 houses becoming known as the 'Model Village'.

 O'Shaughnessy later purchased a number of other mills (including Sallybrook Woollen Mills in Glanmire and Kilkenny Woollen Mills), establishing one of the leading woollen manufacturing businesses in the country.

 Dripsey Woollen Mills operated until its closure in the late 1970s.
 The 'Model Village' and mill buildings are still present, adjacent to the River Dripsey.